desktop/desktop/docs/process/testing.md

   - [ ] `Sign in to Enterprise` link (works with v2.8 and up)
     - [ ] `Continue` successful if server address is valid, else error message
       - [ ] `Sign in using your browser` opens default browser
         - [ ] Browser login, [insert custom security measure], Authorize GitHub Desktop, “accept” link
     - [ ] User goes to Configure Git if successful
     - [ ] `Cancel` returns to initial Welcome Flow
     - [ ] User served generic message if not authorized to access Enterprise server
-  - [ ] Skip username+password step
+  - [ ] Skip "username+password" step
     - [ ] Configure Git
       - [ ] Name and email pulled from global `.gitconfig` file, if configured
   	- [ ] If recognized, avatar is present
       - [ ] `Continue` okay if fields populated or blank
   	- [ ] Valid login credentials from dotcom or Enterprise carried through
+	  - [ ] User sees Repository landing page if sign in successful
   - [ ] Usage Data
     - [ ] Checked by default; user can uncheck
       - [ ] Clicking `Finish`, and user is signed in successfully to Desktop